 - Associate broker: Someone who has taken education classes and earned an associates broker’s license and works under the management of a qualifying broker.

 - REALTOR®: A real estate agent/broker who is a member of the National Association of REALTORS®, which means that he or she must uphold the standards of the association and its code of ethics.

 - In other states, anyone who takes a course, passes a real estate exam and earns a real estate license and may be known as a Real Estate Agent/Salesperson.
 State requirements vary, but in all states you must take a minimum number of classes and pass a test to earn your license.

-- All active and inactive associate brokers and qualifying brokers shall successfully complete thirty (30) credit hours of continuing education in courses approved by the commission during each 3-year licensing cycle.
-All active qualifying brokers are required to successfully complete a six (6) hour qualifying broker refresher course as a condition of license renewal or as a condition of reinstatement of qualifying broker status.
+- All active and inactive associate brokers and qualifying brokers shall successfully complete thirty (36) credit hours of continuing education in courses approved by the commission during each 3-year licensing cycle. ( to include 4 hour NMREC Core Couse annually and 4 hour Ethics within the 3 license period ) , All active qualifying brokers are required to successfully complete a six (6) hour qualifying broker refresher course as a condition of license renewal or as a condition of reinstatement of qualifying broker status.

 What is a REALTOR®?

 A REALTOR® is a member of the National Association of REALTORS®.
 As such, a REALTOR® must subscribe to a Code of Ethics.
 The Code of Ethics is strictly enforced, and contains 17 Articles and various underlying Standards of Practice that imposes duties above and in addition to those imposed by state law or regulation.